“A good salesperson knows how to talk; a great salesperson knows how to tell a story.” – Rivka Willick, story coach and writer

 * Fictional stories – not lies but rather metaphors.
 It makes complex stories easier to understand.

 * Emotions – paint a picture for the customer by employing the senses (sight, touch, taste, feel and smell).
 It helps to virtually transport the customer to the scene.

-* Anchoring – pull stories from television, books, movies, fables and current events to help the customer visualize and relate better to what you’re trying to convey.
+* Anchoring – pull stories from television, books, movies, fables and current events to help the customer visualise and relate better to what you’re trying to convey.

 The days of the elevator pitch are gone.
 Throwing facts at a person won’t help to fully engage them or help them identify with what you‘re trying to convey about your product.
 When you present a pitch you talk at your customer.
 However, through storytelling you involve the customer in the process.
 In turn you increase the chance of making a personal connection, and also convince the customer that you know what they need and can give it to them.

 So put on your writer’s hat along with your sales suit, and remember:

 * Don’t follow a one-size-fits-all approach – each customer has unique needs and obstacles.

 * Speak naturally, be relaxed and maintain eye contact while conveying your story.

 * Practice your story but don’t repeat it verbatim to every customer.